What is zika virus?

 Zika virus infection arises about 10 days after a bite from an infected mosquito.
-It results in headache, mild fever, chills, conjunctivitis (red eyes), joint and muscle aches and rash.
+It results in headache, mild fever, chills, conjunctivitis (red eyes), joint and muscle aches and an itchy rash.
 Other non-specific symptoms may include headache, fatigue, malaise, abdominal pain and vomiting.

 Zika virus infection usually recovers within a week.

-The rash associated with zika virus is maculopapular (flat and bumpy spots), either morbilliform (small spots) or scarlatiniform (smaller ones).
+The rash associated with zika virus is either morbilliform (papules) or scarlatiniform (micropapules).
 It starts on the face on the first day of illness and spreads to trunk and limbs.
 The rash may affect palms and soles, which may be swollen.
 It begins to fade within 2–3 days and is gone completely within a week.

 At the same time, the eyes become sore and red and may be sensitive to the light.
 Small red dots, petechiae, may be observed inside the mouth on the palate.

 Guillain-Barré syndrome is a rare, rapid-onset form of paralysis.
 It is an autoimmune sydrome, and is often triggered by an infection a few days to weeks earlier.
 The first case of zika virus infection complicated by Guillain-Barré syndrome was reported from French Polynesia in March 2014, and others have occurred in Brazil.
 Death is rare.

 For futher information about Guillain-Barré syndrome, see Guillain-Barré Syndrome Fact Sheet, NIH National Institute of Neurological Disorders and Stroke.

 The zika virus replicates and persists for several months in the placenta and in the brain tissue of a fetus.
 This results in an increase in fetal loss, growth retardation, and in birth defects in babies born to mothers infected with zika virus during pregnancy.
 Birth defects include: